top of page

 Sustainability remains one of the strongest influences on future design, with 2026 pushing architects to reduce both operational and embodied carbon.
 This includes using natural materials, recycled products and construction methods that reduce waste.
 Designers are also expected to create buildings that use far less energy for heating and cooling, supporting the UK’s long-term environmental goals.

 Techniques such as high insulation levels, improved airtightness, and efficient mechanical systems play a central role.
-The shift toward net-zero design encourages clients to think beyond initial build cost and consider the full lifecycle of a project, helping reduce long-term running costs and environmental impact.
+We often explore these themes when reflecting on garden centre projects and other large-scale commercial builds.
+The shift toward net-zero design encourages clients to consider the full lifecycle of a project, helping reduce long-term running costs.

 What Role Does Smart Technology and Digital Innovation Play?